Graphic with the message "STOP PLASTIC POLLUTION" in bold letters, with "STOP" in orange and "PLASTIC POLLUTION" in blue.

 At the same time, it has failed to keep nearby residents and regulators informed of loud noises, noxious odors, lighting issues, and other issues that are impacting the safety and quality of life of nearby communities as legally required.

-Clean Air Action Fund’s petrochemicals campaign focuses on curbing petrochemical use and hazards on three critical fronts:
+Clean Air Action is fighting to curb reliance on fossil fuels and petrochemical production on three critical fronts:

 Stopping New Petrochemical Facilities

-Through community organizing efforts and active participation in the planning and permitting process, we will oppose new petrochemical facilities and empower local residents and affected groups to fight back against a well-funded and politically connected fossil fuel industry.
+Through community events, advocacy, lobbying, and education, we demand lawmakers stop the expansion of harmful petrochemical facilities, and empower residents and affected groups to fight back against a well-funded fossil fuel industry.

-We work to ensure operators like Shell operate within approved permit limits and hold them accountable to the communities they impact.
+We work to ensure fossil fuel operators work within approved permit limits and hold them accountable to the communities they impact.

 Keep Fracking Away From Our Homes and Schools

-We need strong, common sense protective buffers to better protect residents from the impacts of fracking infrastructure.
+Every day, residents’ health and safety are at risk due to outdated laws.
+We need strong, common sense buffers to better protect residents from the impacts of this infrastructure.